Macular Degeneration (cont.)

 Once CNV has developed in one eye, whether there is a visual loss or not, the other eye is at relatively high risk for the same change.

 All people who have the dry form of AMD are at risk for development of the wet form.
-All people who have the wet form had the dry form first.
+Most people who have the wet form had the dry form first.
 The dry form can advance and cause vision loss without turning into the wet form.
 The dry form also suddenly can turn into the wet form.
 Currently, there is no certain way to predict if or when the dry form will turn into the wet form.

 What are retinal drusen?

 Retinal drusen are yellow deposits under the retina.
 They often are found in people over 60 years of age.
-Your eye-care professional can detect drusen during a comprehensive dilated eye exam.
+Your eye care professional can detect drusen during a comprehensive dilated eye exam.

 Drusen alone do not usually cause vision loss.
 In fact, scientists are unclear about the connection between drusen and AMD.
 It is not clear if an increase in the size or number of drusen raises a person's risk of developing either advanced dry AMD or wet AMD.
-These changes can cause serious vision loss.

 Get breaking medical news.